hunnurjirao/Sentiment-analysis/README.md

 Here we classify movie reviews as positive or negative using the text of the review.
 This is an example of binary—or two-class—classification.

 We'll use the IMDB dataset that contains the text of 50,000 movie reviews from the Internet Movie Database.
 These are split into 25,000 reviews for training and 25,000 reviews for testing.
-The training and testing sets are balanced, meaning they contain an equal number of positive and negative reviews.
+The training and testing sets are balanced, meaning they contain an equal number of reviews.

 ## Setup
 ````